juji-io/datalevin/README.md

 The rationale is to have a simple and free Datalog query engine running on durable storage.
 It is my observation that many developers prefer the flavor of Datalog populized by [Datomic®](https://www.datomic.com) over any flavor of SQL, once they get to use it.
 Perhaps it is because Datalog is more declarative and composable than SQL, e.g. the automatic implict joins seem to be its killer feature.

 Datomic® is an enterprise grade software, and its feature set may be an overkill for some use cases.
-One thing that may confuse casual users is its temporal features.
-To keep things simple and familiar, Datalevin does not store transaction history, and behaves the same way as most other mutable databases: when data are deleted, they are gone.
+One thing that may confuse casual users is its [temporal features](https://docs.datomic.com/cloud/whatis/data-model.html#time-model).
+To keep things simple and familiar, Datalevin does not store transaction history, and behaves the same way as most other databases: when data are deleted, they are gone.

 Datalevin retains the library property of Datascript, and it is meant to be embedded in applications to manage state.
 Because data is persistent on disk in Datalevin, application state can survive application restarts, and data size can be larger than memory.